 Number seven-teen in order of height in the Adirondacks; Saddleback sits near the Eastern end of what is considered the most spectacular stretch of trail in the Adirondacks.
-This trail has many sections of steep rock, crosses a good deal of open ground and is very treacherous when wet or iced over.
-This first section of the trail comming from the E (Gothics), though steep and slipery when wet , is not as exposed as the section continuing on to Basin.
-This section is very exposed with a good likelyhood of a 300 foot fall for the unweary.
+This trail has many sections of steep rock, crosses a good deal of open ground, and is very treacherous when wet or iced over.
+This first section of the trail coming from the E (Gothics), though steep and slippery when wet, is not as exposed as the section continuing on to Basin.
+This section is very exposed with a good likelihood of a 300-foot fall for the unwary.
 A rope may be required in this section if the party is older/younger or inexprianced in exposed open rock scrambling.

-Care should be taken when attempint this trial with backpacks it is far better to skirt around it and then do it as a day trip.
+Care should be taken when attempting this trail with backpacks.
+It is far better to skirt around it and then do it as a day trip.

 As Saddleback sits in the middle of the Great Range it is accessible from at least four main trailheads.
 The normal route is to start at the trail junction between Gothics and Saddleback and head W or one can start at the other end and head E.